 Kanchipuram Kailasanathar Temple In Tamil Nadu

-The Kailasanathar Temple, located in Kanchipuram, Tamil Nadu, India, is an ancient Hindu temple dedicated to Lord Shiva.
-It is one of the oldest structural temples in South India and holds immense historical and architectural significance.
+The Kailasanathar Temple, positioned in Kanchipuram, Tamil Nadu, India, is an historical Hindu temple dedicated to Lord Shiva.
+It is one of the oldest structural temples in South India and holds great ancient and architectural significance.

 Full details of the Kailasanathar Temple:-